Anomala longilobata

 Anomala longilobata is a species of beetle in the family Scarabaeidae.
 It was described by Ming-Zhi Zhao and Carsten Zorn in 2022.
+It is endemic to Hainan, China.

 Etymology

 The species is named after the Latin prefix “longi-” and the adjective “lobatus, -a, -um”, alluding to the slender and lobed lower branch of paramere.

+Description

+Males measure 13.7-14.4 mm in length and 7.8–8.3 mm in width.
+Females measure 14.4–15.4 mm in length and 8.7–9.1 mm in width.
+The body is elongated ovoid and strongly convex in shape.
+Male coloration is highly variable and varies from green, reddish green, yellowish or reddish brown and purplish black to coal black.
+Females are yellowish brown with greenish sheen and weak metallic luster.

 Distribution

-This species can be found in Taiwan.
+This species is only known from Hainan.